GabrielWarde/GabrielWarde.github.io/content/publication/preprint/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
 publication: "Artifact Detection in Immunofluorescence Microscopy Slides"
 publication_short: ""

+abstract: >
-abstract:  This report presents the work undertaken during my internship at the U1286 INFINITE Laboratory.
+  This report presents the work undertaken during my internship at the U1286 INFINITE Laboratory.
 The objective was to explore the detection of artifacts in immunofluorescence microscopy slides using convolutional neural networks (CNNs).
- Various CNN architectures were evaluated for their performance on an Anti-Nuclear Antibodies (ANA) dataset, with the best-performing model deployed on the hos pital server.
+  Various CNN architectures were evaluated for their performance on an Anti-Nuclear Antibodies (ANA) dataset, with the best-performing model deployed on the hospital server.
 This report outlines the essential methods, results, and conclusions drawn from this research.

-# # Summary.
+# Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: